forcedotcom/sfdx-analytics/README.md

 ![recipes-logo](recipes-logo.png)

-A collection of Tableau CRM code examples for Lightning Web Components (LWC) and App Templates.
+A collection of CRM Analytics code examples for Lightning Web Components (LWC) and App Templates.

 For LWC, each example demonstrates how to code third party Analytics visualizations into LWC.
 Current examples include a Gantt Chart, a graph, a hierarchy, a list, and an integration with the [Chart.js library](https://www.chartjs.org/).
 For additional infomation, see the [Lightning Web Components in Tableau CRM Dashboards (Beta)](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_lwc_in_db.meta/bi_dev_guide_lwc_in_db/bi_lwc_in_db_overview.htm) developer guide.